Announce something here

 Shipping calculated at checkout.

-Original antique watercolor painting of the summit of the Sierra Madre Mountains in Los Angeles, in the manner of American Hudson River School artist, Thomas Moran, (1837-1926).
+Original antique watercolor painting of the summit of the Sierra Madre Mountains in Los Angeles, attributed to American Hudson River School artist, Thomas Moran, (1837-1926).

 Thomas Moran (February 12, 1837 – August 25, 1926) from Bolton, England was an American painter and printmaker of the Hudson River School in New York whose work often featured the Rocky Mountains.
 Moran and his family took residence in New York where he obtained work as an artist.
 He was a younger brother of the noted marine artist Edward Moran, with whom he shared a studio.
 A talented illustrator and exquisite colorist, Thomas Moran was hired as an illustrator at Scribner's Monthly.
 During the late 1860s, he was appointed the chief illustrator for the magazine, a position that helped him launch his career as one of the premier painters of the American landscape, in particular, the American West.